tr1p1ea/ROMDUMP81/README.md

 ## Thanks
 Special thanks goes to the amazing work by the pioneers of the 81 scene and those who helped me along the way:
--Randy 'Zeroko' Compton
+Randy 'Zeroko' Compton
--Benjamin 'FloppusMaximus' Moody
+Benjamin 'FloppusMaximus' Moody
--Adrien 'Adriweb' Bertrand
+Adrien 'Adriweb' Bertrand
--Fred 'mr womp womp' Desautels
+Fred 'mr womp womp' Desautels
--Xavier 'critor' Andreani
+Xavier 'critor' Andreani
--The creators of TilEm
+The creators of TilEm
--Everyone at Cemetech
+Everyone at Cemetech
--Everyone at TIPlanet
+Everyone at TIPlanet
--And anyone else I forgot (please remind me)
+And anyone else I forgot (please remind me)

 ## License
 This project is licensed under the The Unlicense, see LICENSE for more details.